 Under our Bylaws, a director nominee will be elected if the number of votes cast for the nominee exceeds the number of votes cast against the nominee.
 In contested elections, those in which a stockholder has nominated a person for election to the Board, the voting standard is a plurality of votes cast.
 The Board has also adopted a policy to require the Board to nominate for election only nominees who agree that, if they are elected to the Board, they will tender an irrevocable resignation conditioned on, first, the failure to achieve the required vote for re-election at any future meeting at which they face re-election, and second, the Board's acceptance of their resignation following that election.
 In addition, the Board may fill director vacancies and new directorships only with candidates who agree to tender, promptly following their appointment to the Board, the same form of resignation tendered by other directors, as described above.
 The Nominating & Corporate Governance Committee will submit a recommendation for prompt consideration by the Board whether to accept the resignation.
-Any Director whose resignation is under consideration will abstain from participating in any decision regarding that resignation.
-The Bylaws also require stockholder nominees for director election to notify the Company whether or not such nominees intend to tender the same type of resignation required of the Board's director nominees.
+Any director whose resignation is under consideration will abstain from participating in any decision regarding that resignation required of the Board's director nominees.